 tanks, the rest of the task force went on to reach Camp Hammelburg on the hill.

 arrived at the hill and stopped at a distance to the camp.
 Some of the German guards

 put up resistance.
 The

 Serbian compound received fire from the Americans, because the Serbian

 officers, in their grey

 uniforms, were mistaken as Germans.
-LtCol Waters and three men, including
+LTC Waters and three men, including

 a German officer, volunteered to exit the camp, to notify the Americans of